DJ Qness: Debut Album

 On Cue Vol. 1 is the debut studio album by DJ Qness, which was released by Sheer Music in 2009.
 This album remains one of Qness's most successful albums to date.
 Shortly after releasing the album, Qness announced that he had originally wanted to work with established acts like Simphiwe Dana and Siphokazi to name just a few, but he was unable to get them because he "lacked the profile" at the time.

 Hence what he did was to seek new talent that would challenge the market, but still make the same impact.
-The result was an album that contributed to giving birth to a new era of talented vocalists and acts such as Maleh, Oluhle, and Khanyi (of "Set Your Mind Free" fame), who went on to become established successful acts in their own right.
+The result was an album that contributed to giving birth to a new era of vocalists and acts such as Maleh, Oluhle, and Khanyi (of "Set Your Mind Free" fame), who went on to become established successful acts in their own right.

 His debut album "On Cue Vol.1" sold over 20 000 units, attaining gold status and featured the hits "Fugama Unamathe" and "Uzongilinda".